carlosonunez-vmw/demoland-tap-on-eks/demos/organizing-your-apis-with-tap/README.md

 2. Log into Harbor and create a public project called `tap-app-images`.

-#### Running the Demo

-1. Log into the TAP GUI.
+3. Log into the TAP GUI.
 If you used this stack to provision TAP, it will be accessible from `tap-gui.${dns_root_zone_from_config}`.

-2. Click on the "Create" button.
+4. Click on the "Create" button.
 Choose the "Tanzu Java Restful Web App" accelerator with these options:
    - **Expose API Endpoint**: checked
    - **Use Spring Boot 3.0?**: checked
    - **Java Version**: Java 17

-3. Click "Next", then download the ZIP file into the folder of your choice and extract.
+5. Click "Next", then download the ZIP file into the folder of your choice and extract.

 > ✅ If you want to skip using the GUI, an example API generated from this
 > accelerator is included in this directory under `example-api`.

-4. Open a terminal.
+6. Open a terminal.

-5. Open `config/service-operator/postgres-instance.yaml` and remove the
+7. Open `config/service-operator/postgres-instance.yaml` and remove the
    following:

    ```yaml